 These obvious advantages make simulation learning highly attractive for companies, and are surely worth considering if you want to create your own e-learning website.

-Security Aspects of Corporate E-learning Platforms
+Security Aspects of Learning Management Development

 A corporate e-learning platform containing a plethora of employee personal data, unique content, and company expert knowledge is an attractive target for cybercriminals.
 Hence, e-learning security should by no means be overlooked, if you plan on building an ed-tech solution.
 The corporate e-learning platform security aspects include: